 Pulmonary rehabilitation involves:

-New York Methodist partners with our affiliate, METRO SPORTSMED, to carry out exercise training.
+New York Methodist partners with METRO SPORTSMED to provide exercise training.
 The training involves:

-- Lower body exercises like walking or riding a stationary bicycle to strengthen your leg muscles and increase muscle tone and flexibility.
+- Lower body exercises, like walking or riding a stationary bicycle, to strengthen leg muscles, and increase muscle tone and flexibility.

 - Upper body training to increase the strength and endurance of arm and shoulder muscles.
 Strengthening these muscles is important because they provide support to the ribcage and can improve breathing.

 The NYM and METRO SPORTSMED team understand that many patients with lung diseases are not "in shape" and/or are not in the habit of exercising on a regular basis.
 That's why we meet with patients to assess needs and and develop an exercise program designed specifically for each patient.